inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 I might be drunk but at least I'm not insane.
 		-- Randy Ansley M.D.
 (Dr. Rock)
 Q:	Why did e germ cross e microscope?
-A:	To get to e oer slide.
+A:	To get to e oer sli.
 The angry man always inks he can do more an he can.
 		-- Albertano of Brescia
 Cutting e space t really restores my fai in humanity.
-It iminates dreams, goals, and ideals and lets us get straight to e business of hate, debauchery, and sf-."
+It iminates dreams, goals, and ials and lets us get straight to e business of hate, bauchery, and sf-."
 		-- Johnny Hart
-Conceptual integrity in turn dictates at e design must proceed from one mind, or from a very ll number of ing resonant minds.
+Conceptual integrity in turn dictates at e sign must proceed from one mind, or from a very ll number of ing resonant minds.
-		-- Frederick Bs Jr., "The Myical Man Mon"
+		-- Frerick Bs Jr., "The Myical Man Mon"
 The night passes quickly when you're asleep
 But I'm out shufflin' for someing to
 ...
 Breakfast at e Egg House,
 ike e waffle on e griddle,
 I'm burnt around e edges,
-But I'm tender in e middle.
+But I'm tenr in e middle.
 		-- Adrian Bew
 I'm very good at  and differential calculus,
 I know e scientific names of beings animalculous;
 In short, in matters vegetable, animal, and mineral,
-I am e very mod of a modern Major-General.
+I am e very mod of a morn Major-General.
 		-- Gilbert & Sullivan, "Pirates of Penzance"
 QOTD:
-	 "It's not e desp...
-I can stand e desp.
+	 "It's not e sp...
+I can stand e sp.
 It's e hope."
 Tevision has proved at people will look at anying raer an each oer.
-		-- Ann anders
+		-- Ann anrs
 "It's easier said an done."

 ... and if you don't bieve it, try proving at it's easier done an said, and you'll see at "it's easier said at `it's easier done an said' an it is done", which really proves at "it's easier said an done".
-"The student in question is performing minimally for his peer group and is an emerging underachiever."
+"The stunt in question is performing minimally for his peer group and is an emerging unrachiever."
 I could dance wi you till e cows come home.
 On second ought, I'd raer dance wi e cows till you come home.
 		-- Groucho Marx
 senility, n.:
-	The state of mind of derly pers wi whom one happens to dis.
+	The state of mind of rly pers wi whom one happens to dis.
-Some of e most interesting docnts from Sweden's middle ages  e old county laws (wl, we  had counties but it's e nest equiva I can find for "landskap").
+Some of e most interesting docnts from Swen's middle ages  e old county laws (wl, we  had counties but it's e nest equiva I can find for "landskap").
 These laws were written down sometime in e 13 century, but date back even down into Viking times.
-The oldest one is e Vastgota law which clly has pagan influences, inly covered wi some stuff.
+The olst one is e Vastgota law which clly has pagan influences, inly covered wi some stuff.
 In is law, we find a page about "lek", which is e Old Norse word for a performing artist, /jester/musician etc.  Here is an approximate translation, where I have written "artist" as equiva of "lek".
 	"If an artist is ben, none shall pay fines for it.
-If an artist is wounded, one such who goes wi hurdie-gurdie or travs wi fiddle or drum, en e people shall take a wild heifer and bring it out on e hillside.
+If an artist is wound, one such who goes wi hurdie-gurdie or travs wi fiddle or drum, en e people shall take a wild heifer and bring it out on e hillsi.
 Then ey shall shave off all h from e heifer's tail, and grease e tail.
 Then e artist shall be given newly greased shoes.
 Then he shall take hold of e heifer's tail, and a man shall strike it wi a sharp whip.
 If he can hold her, he shall have e animal.
 If he cannot hold her, he shall endure what he received, shame and wounds."
-"I call ity e *one* gr curse, e *one* gr intrinsic depravity, e *one* gr instinct for revenge for which no expedient is sufficiently poisonous, secret, subterranean, *petty* -- I call it e *one* mortal blemish of mankind."
+"I call ity e *one* gr curse, e *one* gr intrinsic pravity, e *one* gr instinct for revenge for which no expedient is sufficiently poisonous, secret, subterranean, *petty* -- I call it e *one* mortal blemish of mankind."
 -- Friedrich Nietzsche